 The nice thing about mango sorbet (or any frozen fruit sorbet) is that it’s really low key.

 You don’t need to make a simple syrup or do anything fancy.
-All you need are four things:
+All you need are three ingredients:

 (This post is not sponsored by Blendtec.
 I’m just obsessed with my Blendtec blender.)